top of page

 Science and Science Fiction

-Martin is also interested in the interface between Science, Science Fiction and Society and has written or colloborated on many academic papers
+Martin is also interested in the interface between Science, Science Fiction and Society and has written or collaborated on many academic papers.
+He also is a guest speaker for New Scientist science fiction writers workshops.

 Commission for Dark Skies